Retailer’s Big Secret: Crack the Price Tag CodeSeptember 24, 2013 by Kyle 28 comments • Filed Under Consumer News

 - Prices ending in 4, as in .24, .04, etc. - this also is a marked down price of an item on clearance.
 At one point this was considered the final markdown price but that is not accurate anymore.

 - Check out the tiny print! - check out the above image of the Target price tag.
-See the tiny number in the yellow circle I drew?
+See the tiny number in the circle I drew?
 That is the markdown percentage of the item from the original price.
-In this example it is a little hard to read but it says 50, as in 50% off the original price.
+In this example it says 50, as in 50% off the original price.
 Target marks down items by the following increments, 15%, 30%, 50%, 75% and 90% off.
-Typically an item will stay at the current markdown percentage for a couple weeks before getting marked down further.
+Typically an item will stay at the current markdown percentage for 10-14 days before getting marked down further.

 Ask the Reader: Have you noticed any other internal pricing strategies that retailers use?
 If so, what are they?
 Let’s make this the definitive shoppers guide to cracking the price tag code.
 I look forward to your comments.

 Bonus! – Printable ‘Crack the Price Tag Code’ Cheat Sheet for your Wallet or Purse